joaomlourenco/novathesis_word/README.md

 ## Welcome to the “NOVAthesis_word” template

-These template(s) attempt to respect the layout of the the thesis and dissertations at FCT-NOVA, mimicking the visual produced with the [NOVAthesis LaTeX template](https://joaomlourenco.github.io/novathesis/).
+These template(s) attempt to respect the layout of the the thesis and dissertations at FCT-NOVA (with the new covers introduced in march 2021), mimicking the visual produced with the [NOVAthesis LaTeX template](https://joaomlourenco.github.io/novathesis/).

 There are two identical versions, one for monographs written in Portuguese, the other for monographs written in English.
 Please note that each version includes the covers (and back covers) for both the PhD and MSc dissertations, and you must delete the ones that do not apply to your document.

-**If you aim at high-quality professional-level results, you should try [LaTeX](https://www.latex-project.org/) and the [NOVAthesis tempalte](https://joaomlourenco.github.io/novathesis/).**
+**If you aim at high-quality professional-level results, you should really try [LaTeX](https://www.latex-project.org/) and the [NOVAthesis LaTeX tempalte](https://joaomlourenco.github.io/novathesis/).**

-### Support or Contact
+### Getting Help

-These templates are provided _as is_ with no support at all.
+**These templates are provided _as is_ with no support at all.  **

 However, the [“Discussions” page](https://github.com/joaomlourenco/novathesis_word_word/discussions) is open and users may interact and help each other there.
+You may also ask for help in the [NOVAthesis Facebook Group](https://www.facebook.com/groups/novathesis), but remember to make it clear in your post that you are using the Word version of the template.